krishnakadiyala/NPAcourse/labs/Lab_03_Working_with_Strings.md

 >>> intf = int_id.split('/')[1]
 ```

-Remember that `split` returns a list and you access elements in a list using an index value starting at zero.
+Remember that `split` returns a list and you can access elements in a list using an index value starting at zero.
 Again, we'll cover lists in depth in an upcoming lab.

 ##### Step 5